 Expect to pay higher premiums if an insurance company determines you are in dangerous relationships through your credit, criminal history, medical records, or marital status.
 While insurance companies may not penalize you in certain situations, you will receive no discounts they offer to people in positive relationships.

 2. Exercise at least 30 minutes a day

-Not only does exercise affect your health, but it also affects your relationships.
+Exercise affects your health, but it also affects your relationships.
 By going to the gym or park, you are sure to meet like-minded individuals who share an interest in improving the quality and longevity of life.
 People who workout are proactive and positive.
 They encourage, compliment, and support each other.
-Also, existing relationships can be improved by exercise as it is attractive to see someone accomplish a goal while sporting a new, improved sexy body.
+Also, exercise can improve existing relationships as it is attractive to see someone accomplish a goal while sporting a new, improved sexy body.

 Finally, you can use exercise to replace unhealthy habits and toxic relationships that increase your risk and insurance premiums.
 For example, exercise encourages you to stop drinking and smoking.
 People who exercise while smoking and drinking struggle during their workout sessions.
 They will either give up cigarettes and alcohol to make the exercise easier or stop exercising to enjoy the alcohol and cigarettes without immediate consequences.
 But rest assured, one will eventually eliminate the other.